Geranium family (Geraniaceae)

 Range & Habitat: The Carolina Cranesbill occurs frequently in the southern half of Illinois, and occasionally elsewhere within the state (see Distribution Map).
 Habitats include rather dry open woodland areas, upland areas of clay prairies, gravel prairies, limestone glades, pastures and abandoned fields, lawns and roadsides, and miscellaneous waste areas.
 This species responds positively to occasional fires.

-Faunal Associations: The flowers are visited occasionally by long-tongued bees (Megachile spp.), short-tongued bees (Halictid), and flower flies (Syrphid), which seek nectar primarily.
+Faunal Associations: The flowers are visited occasionally by long-tongued bees (Megachile spp.), short-tongued bees (Halictid), and flower flies (Syrphid); these insects seek nectar primarily.
 The seeds are eaten by the Mourning Dove.

 Photographic Location: The photographs were taken in a gravelly waste area of Judge Webber Park in Urbana, Illinois.